 For a bit of back-story, I decided to go vegan in 2012 after volunteering in an avian sanctuary for various chickens, ducks, turkeys and other birds.
 It was there that I started to learn more about intensive farming industries.
-Although I have recently decided to eat some sustainable wild-caught fish to supplement my diet, my current feeling is that I don’t want to support animal farming industries mainly due to my thinking on animal ownership, self-determination and freedom.
+Although I have recently decided to eat some sustainable wild-caught fish to supplement my diet, my current feeling is that I don’t want to support animal farming industries mainly due to ongoing questions around animal ownership, self-determination and freedom.

-Kinship Workshop does not require participants to follow a particular diet, but it does bring to light the questions of our relationship to other animals.
+A residential Kinship Workshop doesn’t require participants to follow a particular diet, but it does bring to light questions of our relationship to other animals.
 Therefore, when eating communally, it feels appropriate to maintain a plant-based diet for the few days the workshop takes place.

 In the case that animal products are part of an essential dietary requirement, participants are asked to buy and bring their own supplementary produce.

 Please get in touch if you have any questions or concerns.